msolo/BearTube/docs/index.md

 5. Paste in a link to a youtube video - it should take you to a giant version of the video with nothing else.

 ## iOS

+There is a [public TestFlight version](https://testflight.apple.com/join/eMPYnaSv) that can be installed.

 Once installed and launched, you still need to visit the Safari sections of the Settings > Apps > Safari > Extensions and make sure that BearTube is properly enabled.